crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

   Note that the env variables need to be provided for the user that runs the CrateDB process, which is usually the user ``crate`` in production.

-Now you are ready to start your CrateDB instances and they will discovery each other automatically.
+Now you are ready to start your CrateDB instances and they will discover each other automatically.
 Use the `AWS CLI`_ or the `AWS Console`_ to run instances and assign them with an IAM role.
 Note that all CrateDB instances of the same region will join the cluster as long as their cluster name is equal and they are